2011 BMW 535i Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2011 BMW 535i
+A guide to repairs, service, and maintenance costs for your 2011 BMW 535i

 The front thrust rod bushings—also referred to as tension strut bushings—are known to fail occasionally.
 The oil-filled rubber mounts weaken and crack over time, causing a mushy road feel and shuddering in the steering wheel when going over bumps.
 These worn bushings should be replaced.